9 Things to Expect in Early Postpartum: Emotionally and Physically

 It is almost inevitable that the relationship between you and your partner will change.
 The focus will shift from being a couple to being parents.
 This is an amazing change, but it does take time to adjust.
 Your sex drive may be down and you may not have the time or energy for each other you once did.
 Sex is usually off the table in early postpartum anyway, as your uterus is healing and vaginal intercourse can not only be painful, but also increases your risk of infection.
 While you heal emotionally and physically, you need to be patient with each other.
 Evaluate your love languages and try to keep each other’s “tank” full.
 If I can offer one piece of advice, it is to keep your partner involved as much as possible.
 Give him/her tasks that will help them bond with your babe.
 This will not only make them feel involved and useful, but also take some things off your plate.
 This will also help to diminish “marginalization” that can occur if one caretaker does most, if not all, of the parenting.
 I will refer you again to the BIRTHFIT podcast with Dr. Alyssa Berlin.
 She addresses changes that occur in the relationship postpartum.
 Her wisdom is invaluable!

-I hope after reading this you will feel more comfortable with what to expect during those first few weeks after having a baby.
+I hope after reading this you will feel more comfortable with the things to expect in early postpartum.
 Welcome to motherhood, and thank you for letting BIRTHFIT be a part of your journey.
 Here’s to health and happiness for your growing family!

 Love & Peace,